History of the Chicago Bears: 2022–present: The Ryan Poles era

 The Bears opened the 2024 season with a 4–2 start, which was highlighted by strong defensive play and a developing offensive that scored at least 35 points in back-to-back weeks.
 The team lost to the Washington Commanders after surrendering a last-second touchdown on a Hail Mary pass play known as the Hail Maryland.
 The Bears failed to score an offensive touchdown in 23 consecutive possessions over their next two losses.
 Following a 19–3 loss to the New England Patriots, the Bears fired offensive coordinator Shane Waldron after only nine games, allowing former Carolina Panthers offensive coordinator and then Bears offensive assistant Thomas Brown to become the new offensive coordinator.

 Following a six-game losing streak, capped off with a heavily criticized final drive on a 20–23 loss on Thanksgiving to the Detroit Lions, the Bears fired Eberflus.
 This was the first time in Bears history that the organization fired a head coach midway through the season.
 The team named offensive coordinator Thomas Brown as their interim head coach.
 Brown led the Bears to a 1–4 record as the Bears finished the season with a 5–12 record.

 On January 21, 2025, the Bears hired Ben Johnson from the Detroit Lions as the franchise's 18th head coach.
 The Bears also cleaned out most of their coaching staff and made many key hires including the hires of former New Orleans Saints head coach Dennis Allen as defensive coordinator, former Denver Broncos tight ends coach Declan Doyle as offensive coordinator, former wide receiver Antwaan Randle El as assistant head coach and wide receivers coach, former cornerback Al Harris as defensive backs coach and defensive pass game coordinator, former Ohio State quarterback J. T. Barrett as quarterbacks coach, former Kansas City Chiefs offensive coordinator Eric Bieniemy as running backs coach, and former New Orleans Saints assistant Dan Roushar as offensive line coach.
-The Bears also made key moves of fixing the offensive line after Caleb Williams was sacked 68 times in 2024 as the Bears traded for guards Jonah Jackson from the Los Angeles Rams and Joe Thuney from the Kansas City Chiefs as the Bears gave a 2025 sixth for Jackson and a 2026 fourth for Thuney.
-The Bears signed Atlanta Falcons center Drew Dalman to complete their offensive line rebuild.
-The Bears also signed Miami Dolphins tight end Durham Smythe, Atlanta Falcons defensive tackle Grady Jarrett, Washington Commanders wide receiver Olamide Zaccheaus,. and Indianapolis Colts defensive end Dayo Odeyingbo.
-Virginia Halas McCaskey, who became owner of the team in 1983, died at the age of 102 on February 6.